YannickTchio/CSCE44303-Cryptography/Assignment4/README.md

-Assignment 4 – Password Cracker (CSCE 44303)

-This project implements a Python based dictionary attack tool for cracking unsalted and salted SHA-256 password hashes, as required for Assignments 4 in CSCE 44303 (Cryptography).
-The goal of this assignment was to demonstrate how salting passwords increases resistance to dictionary attacks by comparing attack behavior and execution time.
+                    **Assignment 4: Password Cracking & Salted Hash Analysis** Project Overview

+This project implements a dictionary-based password cracking tool to analyze the security differences between unsalted and salted password hashing.
+The program simulates real-world password storage systems using SHA-256 and demonstrates how the use of salts impacts the effectiveness and performance of dictionary attacks.

-The program supports two modes:
+The program supports two attack modes:

+Unsalted password cracking

+Salted password cracking

+For each mode, the program attempts to recover plaintext passwords and reports the total execution time required to complete the attack.

+Features
+Part 1: Unsalted Password Cracking

-Part 1 (Unsalted): Cracks passwords stored as SHA256(password)
+Cracks passwords stored as SHA256(password)

+Performs a dictionary attack using all possible passwords of length N

+Uses SHA-256 hashing

+Recovers and prints all plaintext passwords

+Measures total attack time

+Part 2: Salted Password Cracking

-Part 2 (Salted): Cracks passwords stored as SHA256(password || salt), where the salt is a 32-bit random value
+Cracks passwords stored as SHA256(password || salt)

-The program generates all possible passwords of length N using the allowed character set and compares their SHA-256 hashes against those in the input file.
-When a match is found, the plaintext password is recovered and displayed.
-The total execution time is measured and printed.

-How I Tested My Work
+Uses a 32-bit random salt for each user

+Demonstrates resistance to precomputed dictionary attacks

+Recovers and prints all plaintext passwords

+Measures total attack time

+Technologies Used

+Language: Python 3

+Libraries:

+hashlib — SHA-256 hashing

+time — execution time measurement

+itertools — password generation

+Project Structure
+Assignment_4/
+├── password_cracker.py     # Main password cracking program
+├── part1_test.txt          # Unsalted password test file
+├── part2_test.txt          # Salted password test file
+├── Plaintext_passwords.txt # Password dictionary
+└── README.md               # This file

+Usage
+Run the Program
+python3 password_cracker.py

+The program will prompt the user to select an attack mode:

+1 - Part 1 (unsalted)
+2 - Part 2 (salted)

+The user then provides:

+Input filename

+Password length N

+Testing
 Part 1 – Unsalted Passwords

-The program was executed using the provided test file part1_test.txt with password length N = 3.
+The program was tested using part1_test.txt with password length N = 3.

-python3 password_cracker.py
-Choose option 1 or 2: 1
-Enter file name: part1_test.txt
-Enter password length N: 3

-Result:
+Total passwords tested: 314,432

-All five passwords were successfully recovered
+All passwords successfully recovered

-Total password space tested: 314,432

-Execution time: 0.344 seconds
+Total execution time: 0.344 seconds

 Recovered passwords: